alexgaarciia/AIMathAnalysis/README.md

 </p>

 The tool [Symbolab](https://www.symbolab.com/) was used to study the convergence of the proposed function.
-The series has a value of 1, which corresponds to the one obtained by the Wolfram Mathematica plugin:
+The series has a value of 1, which corresponds to the one obtained by the Wolfram GPT:

 Symbolab                   |  Wolfram Mathematica
 :-------------------------:|:------------------------: